ACAF Program Info

 All ACAF applied courses are eight weeks of study, followed by a study week, and a three-hour, in-person final exam, except for:

-- Ethics and Workplace Skills which is a six-week course followed by a two-hour exam.
+- Ethics and Workplace Skills which is a six-week course followed by a three-hour exam.

 - Accounting Software Applications which is a 10-hour self-study online course which is a pass or fail course.